 Note, however, that it is usually the reading struggle that marks the dyslexic child, not the other developmental issues that are often also present.
 Yet addressing some of those other developmental issues could be the key to dealing with the reading struggles.
 But how do you do that?

 It turns out that various tests can pick out a child that is going to struggle with reading well before they actually start learning to read.
 That is consistent with my view that dyslexia is part of a pattern of delayed development.
 This raises the question: If we intervene early enough, can we put the child back on a path of normal development?

 We might eventually find that there are several aspects of the modern diet that threaten normal child development and end up triggering a genetic predisposition to dyslexia.
 The two that most concern me are the Omega-3 essential fatty acids and Vitamin D3, particularly the latter one.
 Vitamin D3 is not strictly a dietary concern, however.
 It's often referred to as the "sunshine vitamin" because our bodies generate all of the D3 we need if we get sufficient sunshine on a regular basis.
 During winter months we get it mainly from D3 stored in our fat cells along with a modest amount from our diets.

 The first intervention, if you suspect you are raising a child predisposed to dyslexia, or who is already manifesting early signs of dyslexia, is to ensure sufficient vitamin D3, as well as considering other dietary needs are being met.
 In particular, you should ensure that your child is getting sufficient Omega-3 essential fatty acids, typically supplied by fish oil supplements, and sometimes by the correct diet.
-See The Diet Piece of the Dyslexia Puzzle for more information.
+See Diet and Dyslexia: Cause and Effect? for more information.
 If you do decide to pursue vitamin D3 supplementation, also be sure to read Vitamin D3 Questions in that section of this website.